-Osaka Soda used the 1.5‐2℃ and 4℃ scenarios to identify risks associated with the transition to a decarbonized society (transition risks) and risks associated with physical impacts of global warming (physical risks), respectively.
+Osaka Soda uses the 1.5°C‒2°C and 4°C scenarios to identify risks associated with the transition to a carbon-free society (transition risks) and risks associated with the physical impact of global warming (physical risks), respectively.
+When identifying climate-related risks and opportunities, we classify the timing of risk emergence as short term (less than one year), medium term (one year or more but less than three years), and long term (three years or more), and assess their impact on our business.

-Under the 1.5/2℃ scenario, transition risks are assumed to be relatively higher than physical risks, while under the 4℃ scenario, physical risks such as reduced capacity utilization and unstable resource supply due to frequent disasters such as typhoons and floods are assumed to be relatively higher.
+Under the 1.5°C‒2°C scenario, transition risks are assumed to be relatively higher than physical risks, whereas under the 4°C scenario, physical risks, such as operational disruptions and unstable resource supply resulting from more frequent typhoons, floods, and other natural disasters, are assumed to be relatively higher.
+We have identified the transition and physical risks and opportunities related to climate change that are material to the Company and have formulated response policies accordingly.

 Risk/Opportunity Type |